Gonna go all topical today, because why not – and Twitter’s 140 character limit is annoying me, which is rare.

 I’m going for it, now.

-While I do think holding individuals to account is a good thing to do in a civilised society if they are breaking the don’t-threaten-to-kill-people rule, why is it happening in this case – a clearly stupid, recently-bereaved, ill-mannered and insensitive teenager with a keyboard and a twitter account, threatening a minor and topical celebrity – but not others??
+While I do think holding individuals to account is a good thing to do in a civilised society if they are breaking the don’t-threaten-to-kill-people rule, why is it happening in this case – a clearly impulsive, recently-bereaved, ill-mannered and insensitive teenager with a keyboard and a twitter account, threatening a minor and topical celebrity – but not others??

 One thing about being a Woman On The Internet is that you are likely to come up against a lot of abuse, largely of a sexual nature, often violent, and plenty of people receive rape and death threats.
 Have any of these people been arrested?
 Sometimes individuals are threatened with the fact that the person knows their home address, or the identities/locations/movements of their loved ones.

 Again, are these people held to account? *I would never tell those women to stop reporting incidents (though some seem to think that’s the more appropriate course of action) – the trolls who sit at home and think it’s acceptable to try to scare women into silence, because they don’t like them speaking their minds, should be the ones dealing with the consequences and do deserve exposure, ridicule, appropriate action.
 Sadly many people are too afraid or simply desensitised to do anything about it.
 Did I mention we’re supposed to live in a civilised society?
-(Star referring back to the earlier mention of not feeding the trolls; I don’t think it’s always the best policy).
+(Asterisk referring back to the earlier mention of not feeding the trolls; I don’t think it’s always the best policy).

 Most importantly for me, why do we still keep hearing about women who have been murdered by their partners (current or ex), having previously informed the police that they feel unsafe or have been outright threatened?
 Why are they not being protected?